cthoyt/cthoyt.github.io/about.md

 interested in the biological aspects of the work.

-From there, I continued with medicinal chemistry in my first co-op (i.e., full-time, 6 month internship between semesters) at GlaxoSmithKline.
+From there, I continued with medicinal chemistry in my first co-op (i.e., full-time, 6-month internship between semesters) at GlaxoSmithKline.
 My co-workers took great interest in the co-ops and gave us the chance to learn about the other aspects of drug discovery programs, from target prioritization to validation to hit to lead.
 I was particularly interested in the computational